Function List

 cone(size)

-draws a cone with base circle radiussize
+draws a cone with a base radius ofsize

 and height2*size